tastyware/streaq/docs/getting-started.rst

    async def lifespan(worker: Worker[WorkerContext]) -> AsyncIterator[WorkerContext]:
        """
        Here, we initialize the worker's dependencies.
-       You can also do any startup/shutdown work here!
+       You can also do any startup/shutdown work here
        """
        async with AsyncClient() as http_client:
            yield Context(http_client)